Flotomate/product_docs/source/asset-management/manage-software-license/allocating-assets-users.rst

         :alt: figure 134

    You can search Hardware Assets with keywords.
-When you provide a keyword, Flotomate searches all the Hardware Assets with the keyword in Name, Description, and Tags.
+When you provide a keyword, Motadata searches all the Hardware Assets with the keyword in Name, Description, and Tags.

    You can make a filter using a chain of predefined search options and